FravBox/YagCCs/moderation/readme.md

 The files are the CCs I use to send the help DMs.
 Below is what is listed in the help DMs.
+This is very extremely server-specific so I wouldn't use these as anything other than code templates.

 # Mod Bot Commands
  @Lead and @Staff can use ALL commands listed here.